xuemian168/domain-scanner/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC License - see the LICENSE file for details.